simonmichael/hledger/MANUAL.md

 #### Transactions

-Each transaction begins with a date in column 0, followed by an optional description, then two or more postings (of some amount to some account), each on their own line.
+Each transaction begins with a date in column 0, followed by three optional fields with spaces between them: a status flag (`*` or `!` or nothing), a transaction code (eg a check number), and/or a description;
+then two or more postings (of some amount to some account), each on their own line.

 The posting amounts within a transaction must always balance, ie add up to
 0. You can leave one amount blank and it will be inferred.